'Orange Is The New Black' Season 5 Held For Ransom - Will Netflix Cave To Blackmail?

 “Trans is beautiful and I am not beautiful despite my big hands, my big feet, my wide shoulders, my height, my deep voice, and all the things that make me beautifully and noticeable trans… I am beautiful because of those things.”

 While speaking out for the transgender community is always a priority for Laverne, she often takes the time to tease her acting projects as well.
-Returning to her successful role as Sophia Burset, Ms. Cox teased season 5 of Orange is the New Black.
+Returning to her successful role as Sophia Burset, Ms. Cox teased Season 5 of Orange is the New Black.

-“What I can tell you is that I was just as excited as all the fans were to see what happens next,” Cox previously said of the season 5 scripts.
+“What I can tell you is that I was just as excited as all the fans were to see what happens next,” Cox previously said of the Season 5 scripts.
 “When I read it, it was incredible, when we shot it, it was…intense.
 It’s really, really intense.
 It manages…as intense as it all is, it still manages to have an irreverence and a spin that is funny and thoughtful.”

-Asked again to comment on season 5 more recently, Ms. Cox seemed to be at a loss for words, becoming flustered by the mere thought of everything that’s to happen in the Netflix hit’s next installment.
+Asked again to comment on Season 5 more recently, Ms. Cox seemed to be at a loss for words, becoming flustered by the mere thought of everything that’s to happen in the Netflix hit’s next installment.
 Laverne may not have given specific details, but much can be revealed by the adjectives she chose to describe the show’s fifth season.

 “The new season of Orange is the New Black is lit.
 We are…there’s prison riots, it’s mayhem.
 It manages to be funny,” said Cox.
 “We’re mourning.
 It’s deep.
 And it’s good and you’re gonna gag.”